pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 Salvage recorded later in the 16th century included bronze guns (two went to Pendennis Castle), and, 50 years after the wreck, a silver pipe and chain weighing 1lb.
 Tradition attributes to the wreck the wooden screen that once embellished Gunwalloe Church.

+### Heritage of the *St Anthony*
+You can explore through ‘Wreck and Rescue’ 3D models:

+* Painted panels, remnants of old screen; from Gunwalloe Church (2 models: [south door](https://sketchfab.com/3d-models/st-winwaloe-apostles-gunwalloe-south-door-3d21db1873554a149f290d8d0cb7fdba), [north door](https://sketchfab.com/3d-models/st-winwaloe-apostles-gunwalloe-north-door-a5a30d74d40543e4820672e9b5e092ce))
+* ‘[Stink Pot](https://sketchfab.com/3d-models/rcm-stink-pot-from-the-st-anthony-bb8af360365b4b15a87703f04f5c3f8e)’ lead shot, candlestick base, and copper ingot; from Royal Cornwall Museum, Truro
+* [Replica of silver ingot](https://sketchfab.com/3d-models/stm-replica-ingot-from-the-st-anthony-a47f60b397714f469e966381a1905078); from Shipwreck Treasure Museum, Charlestown ─ the original being at the British Museum, London

+All 3D models displayed on Sketchfab can also be downloaded, along with a list and explanation of the file formats, from [this repository](https://github.com/pyscajor/WreckAndRescueAtGunwalloe/tree/main/3D%20models).

+### Acknowledgements

+Sources of information used, which also give further details;
+* Catalogue/display text: Royal Cornwall Museum, Truro; Shipwreck Treasure Museum, Charlestown
+* Chynoweth, J, 1968.
+The Wreck of the St Anthony.
+Journal of the Royal Institution of Cornwall New Series **4**, 385-406
+* Historic England designation description, Protected Wreck 1000067
+* Historic England archive, Protected Wrecks licensed divers’ reports
+* Randall, A, n.d.
+The Wreck of the St. Anthony, 1527.
+TS article